 If you are injured in an accident caused by limited visibility from malfunctioning windshield wipers, consider contacting a personal injury attorney.
 A personal injury lawyer can investigate the details of your accident and determine if the manufacturer may be liable for the malfunction.
 Your attorney will fight to hold the liable parties legally accountable to recover compensation for your injuries and damages.

-To speak to an experienced legal professional about windshield wiper defects and accident liability, contact the experienced Waukesha personal injury lawyers of Habush Habush & Rottier S.C. ® today at 800-242-2874.
+To speak to an experienced legal professional about windshield wiper defects and accident liability, contact the experienced Waukesha personal injury lawyers of Habush Habush & Rottier S.C.® by calling (800) 242-2874.